WeblateOrg/weblate/docs/api.rst

 Notification hooks allow external applications to notify Weblate that Git repository has been updated.

-.. describe:: GET /hooks/update/(string:project)/(string:subproject)/
+.. http:get:: /hooks/update/(string:project)/(string:subproject)/

    Triggers update of a subproject (pulling from Git and scanning for translation changes).

-.. describe:: GET /hooks/update/(string:project)/
+.. http:get:: /hooks/update/(string:project)/

    Triggers update of all subprojects in a project (pulling from Git and scanning for translation changes).

-.. describe:: POST /hooks/github/
+.. http:post:: /hooks/github/

     Special hook for handling GitHub notifications and automatically updating matching subprojects.